Duke Ellington: Early to mid-1940s

 Ellington's long-term aim, though, was to extend the jazz form from that three-minute limit, of which he was an acknowledged master.
 While he had composed and recorded some extended pieces before, such works now became a regular feature of Ellington's output.
 In this, he was helped by Strayhorn, who had enjoyed a more thorough training in the forms associated with classical music than Ellington.
-The first of these, Black, Brown, and Beige (1943), was dedicated to telling the story of African Americans and the place of slavery and the church in their history.
+The first of these, Black, Brown and Beige (1943), was dedicated to telling the story of African Americans and the place of slavery and the church in their history.
 Black, Brown and Beige debuted at Carnegie Hall on January 23, 1943, beginning an annual series of Ellington concerts at the venue over the next four years.
 While some jazz musicians had played at Carnegie Hall before, none had performed anything as elaborate as Ellington's work.
 Unfortunately, starting a regular pattern, Ellington's longer works were generally not well received.

 A partial exception was Jump for Joy, a full-length musical based on themes of African-American identity, which debuted on July 10, 1941, at the Mayan Theater in Los Angeles.
 Hollywood actors John Garfield and Mickey Rooney invested in the production, and Charlie Chaplin and Orson Welles offered to direct.
 At one performance, Garfield insisted that Herb Jeffries, who was light-skinned, should wear makeup.
 Ellington objected in the interval and compared Jeffries to Al Jolson.
 The change was reverted.
 The singer later commented that the audience must have thought he was an entirely different character in the second half of the show.

 Although it had sold-out performances and received positive reviews, it ran for only 122 performances until September 29, 1941, with a brief revival in November of that year.
 Its subject matter did not make it appealing to Broadway; Ellington had unfulfilled plans to take it there.
 Despite this disappointment, a Broadway production of Ellington's Beggar's Holiday, his sole book musical, premiered on December 23, 1946, under the direction of Nicholas Ray.

 The settlement of the first recording ban of 1942–44, leading to an increase in royalties paid to musicians, had a severe effect on the financial viability of the big bands, including Ellington's Orchestra.
 His income as a songwriter ultimately subsidized it.
 Although he always spent lavishly and drew a respectable income from the orchestra's operations, the band's income often just covered expenses.
-In 1943 Ellington asked Webster to leave; the saxophonist's personality made his colleagues anxious and the saxophonist was regularly in conflict with the leader.
+In 1943, Ellington asked Webster to leave; the saxophonist's personality made his colleagues anxious and he was regularly in conflict with the leader.